51fe/dynamicx/README.md

 # Dynamicx

-Dynamicx is the ES version of dynamics.js (a JavaScript library to create physics-based animations) for better coding experience.
+Dynamicx is the ESM version of dynamics.js (a JavaScript library to create physics-based animations) for better coding experience.
 Here are some [examples](https://51fe.github.io/dynamicx).

 ## Usage
 Download: